N1se7en/Online-Faculty-Evaluation-System/README.md

 ## Setup Instructions
 1. Use command prompt for clonning the repository. (git clone https://github.com/N1se7en/Online-Faculty-Evaluation-System)
 2. Run Xampp.
 Turn on Apache and MySQL and import the feval.sql.
-3. Copy and paste the feval into htdocs folder found at xampp install directory.
+3. Copy and paste all the files to htdocs folder found at xampp install directory.
 4. Run the website in the browser by typing feval after localhost

 ## Preview